Blog · Paris · The Eiffel Tower Carousel: Cost, Snacks, and Carnival Fun

 takespace

-As if seeing — or climbing — one of the most iconic monuments in the world weren’t enough to fulfill a Parisian afternoon fantasy, you can top off your day-trip with a swirl and a whirl at the Carousel of the Eiffel Tower.
+As if seeing — or climbing the tower on a tour of the Eiffel Tower — one of the most iconic monuments in the world weren’t enough to fulfill a Parisian afternoon fantasy, you can top off your day-trip with a swirl and a whirl at the Carousel of the Eiffel Tower.

 Stroll across Quai Branly, on the Seine side of the tower, check out the hoopla happening at the foot of the Pont d’Elena bridge — and prepare to be a kid again.